The Comeback Kids

 "Heartbeat, Daryl Armstrong Experience, Swing Kids...
 I didn't see your name up there.
 What did you do, Rick?
 Did you contribute at all?"

-Fortunately Alan wasn't so busy back in 1998 that he ignored simple opportunities like my dance studio.
+Fortunately back in 1998 Alan wasn't so busy that he ignored simple opportunities like recommending that my dance studio try a cruise trip.
 Alan suggested SSQQ could benefit from taking a cruise.
+He would let one of his agents organize it for me.
+I wouldn't have to do much at all other than help publicize the event.
 I thought it over.
 Maybe it was time to try something new.
-So I organized the trip.
+So I okayed the cruise trip.

 As you will soon see, I made a lot of discoveries on this trip.